 Due to its role in balancing the Maui pipeline, Mokau compression is treated as a recoverable cost under the Input Methodologies.
-Mokau fuel gas costs were calculated by using average volumes from the 12-month period from May 2019 to April 2020.
-We used the average market price for the period from May 2019 to February 2020 to price this gas.
-We consider this time period is likely to be representative of future market conditions, and therefore a good basis for estimating future prices.
-The resulting forecast cost is \$568,375.
+Mokau fuel gas costs were calculated by using average volumes from previous years, which have remained consistent.
+We have taken the midpoint of the implied forward price range for fuel gas.
+This has been derived from electricity price futures, which in contrast to previous years is much higher.
+We have also incorporated a market premium for when we must buy gas - we are price takers, and pipeline conditions are public knowledge.
+The resulting forecast cost is \$1,073,240.